salesagility/SuiteCRM/tests/README.md

 ## Configuring the automated tests

-SuiteCRM requires you to configure the automated test with your setup.
-Here you have some choices how you wish to configure your environment.
+SuiteCRM requires you to configure the automated test with your development environment.
+There are a number of ways to configure your environment.

 - You can configure the automated test by add an yml file to the tests/_envs folder
 - You can edit the yml files for each test suite